luhao27/CTsynther/README.md

 # CTsynther
-Implementation of CTsynther: Contrastive Transformer Model for Single-step Retrosynthesis Prediction
+Implementation of CTsynther: Contrastive Transformer Model for End-to-end Retrosynthesis Prediction

 ## Dependency:
 Follow the below steps for dependency installation: